yebin-yun/Vocabulary-Anagrams-Game/README.md

 This way you can run the tests, run another script, and really experiment with what goes on inside your container.

-## Tasks

-* As always, submit your `credentials.ini` through Canvas.
-It should contain your name and git repo URL.

-* As always, revise the README file.

 ## FAQ
 ### What is `src`?